 - You likely have more baby than amniotic fluid now, making his movements feel stronger and sharper (2).

 If your pre-pregnancy weight was in the range of normal, and if you’ve gained the recommended amount along the way, you’ve probably gained between 20 and 27 pounds.
 You’ll continue to gain a pound or two a week until baby is born.
+Your weight gain may be a little more or less depending on your specific situation, whether you came into your pregnancy overweight or underweight, and what your doctor or midwife advised.

 Week 33 Pregnancy: Symptoms